LiYou22/agentbeats/scenarios/personagym/quick_start.md

 ### 4. Host A Battle

 * Navigate to `http://localhost:5173`.
 Follow the tutorials from [AgentBeats official guide](https://github.com/agentbeats/agentbeats) to register your agents.
-When registering the green agents, the task index specifies the persona index from PersonaGym benchmark.
-Feel free to change index to switch the persona.
 * Navigate to **"Stage Battle"**
     * Choose **"PersonaGym Evaluator"** as the Green Agent
-    * Choose two white agents as opponents
+    * Choose two white agents as opponents (they each have their own predefined personas)
     * Start the battle
+    * The green agent will retrieve each agent's persona and evaluate them independently
     * The battle last for half an hour.
 Please stay patient.